-In this paper, we conduct a comprehensive study of tests of mean-variance spanning.
-We provide both a comparison and a geometrical interpretation of three asymptotic tests (likelihood ratio, Wald, and Lagrange multiplier) of mean-variance spanning under the regression based framework of Huberman and Kandel (1987).
-For the case of normality, we provide the exact distributions and a comprehensive power analysis of the three tests.
-For the general case, we provide the GMM version of the spanning tests and evaluate their performance using simulation.
-In addition, we compare the performance of the spanning tests under the regression approach with those under the stochastic discount factor approach.
-Our results suggest that the two approaches have similar properties when returns are normally distributed but the regression approach is superior to the stochastic discount factor approach when returns follow a multivariate Student-t distribution.
 In portfolio analysis, one is often interested in finding out whether one set of risky assets can improve the investment opportunity set of another set of risky assets.
 If an investor chooses portfolios based on mean and variance, then the question becomes whether adding a new set of risky assets can allow the investor to improve the minimum-variance frontier from a given set of risky assets.
-This question was first addressed in the literature by Huberman and Kandel (1987, HK hereafter) in which they proposed a multivariate test of the hypothesis that the minimumvariance frontier of a set of K benchmark assets is the same as the minimum-variance frontier of the K benchmark assets plus a set of N additional test assets.
-Subsequent to HK's study, different tests were developed in the finance literature to address the question of mean-variance spanning in different applications.
-Examples include Ferson, Foerster, and Keim (1993), DeSantis (1993), Bekaert and Urias (1996), De Roon, Nijman, and Werker (2001), and Korkie and Turtle (2001).
+This question was first addressed by Huberman and Kandel (1987, HK hereafter).
+They propose a multivariate test of the hypothesis that the minimum-variance frontier of a set of K benchmark assets is the same as the minimum-variance frontier of the Kbenchmark assets plus a set of N additional test assets.
+Their study has generated many applications and various extensions.
+Examples include Ferson, Foerster, and Keim (1993), DeSantis (1993), Bekaert and Urias (1996), De Roon, Nijman, and Werker (2001), Korkie and Turtle (2002), Ahn, Conrad, and Dittmar (2003), Jagannathan, Skoulakis, and Wang (2003), Peñaranda and Sentana (2004), Christiansen, Joensen, and Nielsen (2007), and Chen, Chung, Ho and Hsu (2010).

 In this paper, we aim at providing a complete understanding of various tests of mean-variance spanning.
-We point out there are two major mistakes in applications of the widely used HK test of spanning.
-The first mistake is that the test statistic is often incorrectly computed due to a typo in HK's original paper.
-The second mistake is that the HK test is incorrectly used for the single test asset case (i.e., N = 1).
-In addition to the HK test, we also study other tests of spanning.
-Statistically, the HK test is a likelihood ratio test.
-However, unlike the case of testing the CAPM as in Jobson and Korkie (1982) and Gibbons, Ross, and Shanken (1989, GRS hereafter), the likelihood ratio test is in general not the uniformly most powerful invariant test for testing meanvariance spanning.
-Therefore, it is important not to consider just the likelihood ratio test, but also consider other tests of spanning.
-Two alternative tests that we consider are the Wald test and the Lagrange multiplier test.
-We compare their performance with the likelihood ratio test and present geometrical interpretations of all three tests in terms of the ex post minimum-variance frontier of the K benchmark assets and that of the entire N + K assets.
-Under the normality assumption, we present the small sample distribution for all of the three tests and provide a complete analysis of their power under alternative hypotheses.
-In addition, we also relate the power of these tests to the economic significance of departure from the spanning hypothesis.
-We find that the power of these three tests does not always align with the economic significance of the difference between the two minimum-variance frontiers.
-Without the normality assumption, we conduct our analysis using simulation and reach a similar conclusion.
-As an attempt to overcome the power problem in the traditional tests, we propose a new testing procedure that is potentially more informative than the traditional spanning tests.
+First, we provide two new spanning tests based on the Wald and Lagrange multiplier principles.
+The popular HK spanning test is a likelihood ratio test.
+Unlike the case of testing the CAP-M as in Jobson and Korkie (1982) and Gibbons, Ross, and Shanken (1989, GRS hereafter), this test is in general not the uniformly most powerful invariant test (as shown below), and hence the new tests are of interest.
+Second, we provide geometrical interpretations of the three tests in terms of the ex post minimum-variance frontier of the K benchmark assets and that of the entire N+K assets, which are useful for better economic understanding of the tests.
+Third, under the normality assumption, we present the small sample distributions for all of the three tests, and provide a complete analysis of their power under alternative hypotheses.
+We relate the power of these tests to the economic significance of departure from the spanning hypothesis, and find that the power of the tests does not align well with the economic significance of the difference between the two minimum-variance frontiers.
+Fourth, as an attempt to overcome the power problem, we propose a new step-down spanning test that is potentially more informative than the earlier three tests.
+Finally, without the normality assumption, we provide a new spanning test based on the generalized method of moments (GMM).
+We evaluate its performance along with other GMM tests by simulation. and reach a similar conclusion to the normality case.